lethargilistic/blog/0006-mark-twain-the-copyright-victim.md

 one?), Twain landed a gig for a California newspaper called the *Daily Alta*.
 They wanted to send someone on a vacation to the Sandwich Islands for a few months in 1866 and hired Twain for $20 ($317 in 2018) per letter for 50 letters detailing his time ($15,850 in 2018).
+He sailed on a ship named the *Quaker City*.
 These were well received and fairly popular among those who read his account, something Twain, an inveterate profiteer, wanted to leverage into more money.
-He decided to give a live lecture on his time in the Sandwich Islands, $1 per person ($16 in 2018).
+He decided to give a live lecture on his time in the Sandwich Islands,
+$1 per person ($16 in 2018).
 That night, scared almost out of his wits by the crowd and $400 richer ($6,340 in 2018), he decided to take it on the road, speaking all throughout California and even in Nevada, making more and more money and attracting a book deal from the American Publishing Company on the east coast.
 They offered him a lot of money, and he set to work immediately at adapting his letters into this longer travelogue.
 Only, there was a problem, and there's a division over how he found about about it between his *Autobiography* recollection and that of an *Alta* executive, Noah Brooks.

 From Twain's point of view, his book tour continued and expanded further into the country, where he seemed utterly unrecognizable and without reputation.
 Most